 - Keep the title up to 60 characters.

-- Make sure that your target keywords are placed at the beginning of the title
+- Ensure your target keywords are placed at the beginning of the title.

 - Don’t confuse Google by adding too many keywords in the title.
 Add the keywords that you want to be known for.